ManuCanedo/daily-coding-sessions-2020/README.md

 This repo started when I used to do a C++ coding session a day.
 Whithin these files there are dozens of algorithms, data structures and language features test applications.
 <br/><br/>
-Most days I started a new  mathematical or algorithmic coding challenge and I submitted a correct and efficient solution to it.
-Time Complexity of the solution provided is displayed at the bottom of each file.
-Other days I did some data structures and C++ language features workout.
+Most days I started a new math or algorithmic coding challenge and presented it with a correct and efficient solution.
+The time complexity of the provided solution is displayed at the bottom of each file.
+Other days I did some data structures and C++ language features exercises.
 <br/><br/>
-I still use it now a days to submit PoC and test out new technologies.
+I still use it today to submit PoC and test new technologies.

 ![dozens-of-algorithms](media/dozens-of-algorithms-ai.jpg?raw=true "'Dozens of algorithms and feature-testing applications', generated with VQGAN+CLIP")
 *'Dozens of algorithms and feature test applications', generated with VQGAN+CLIP*